Grand Canyon University fired a vice president in response to a newspaper report

 GCU administrators say they did not know at the time that he left his last job as an athletic administrator at the University of Washington after a volleyball player accused him of sexual assault.

-The Seattle Times contacted GCU on Friday regarding the allegation against Shick.
+contacted GCU on Friday regarding the allegation against Shick.
 By Sunday, he was out of the job.
-Bob Romantic — a spokesperson for GCU — did not respond to requests for comment from Phoenix New Times.
+Bob Romantic — a spokesperson for GCU — did not respond to requests for comment from Phoenix New Times

 A final investigative report showed that the volleyball player, who did not want to drive because she had been drinking, accepted the offer from Shick, who was in his 40s.
 Rather than taking her home, Shick drove her behind the campus baseball fields.
 Then he started kissing her, the report stated.